wgy1027/postFireSeverityAssessment/postFire/Post-Fire-Literature.md

 Year: 2017

 Main content:
-This study shows how high-resolution (~15 cm) simultaneous colour and infra-red digital aerial photography can be used to map both fire severity and, particularly, fire extent, in forest in south-eastern Australia.
+This study shows how high-resolution (~15 cm) simultaneous colour and infra-red digital aerial photography can be used to map both fire severity and fire extent in forest in south-eastern Australia.

 ## Evaluation of forest fire on Madeira Island using Sentinel-2A MSI imagery
 Year: 2017

+Main content:
 This study presents the preliminary results of the assessment of several spectral indices calculated using the Sentinel-2A MSI imagery, to evaluate the burn severity of Madeira fires during August 2016.
 The study confirmed the advantages of several spectral indices such as Normalized Difference Vegetation Index (NDVI), Green Normalized Difference Vegetation Index (GNDVI), Normalized Burn Ratio (NBR) and Normalized Difference Vegetation Index (NDVIreXn) using red-edge spectral bands to assess the post-fire conditions.

 ## Calibrating Satellite-Based Indices of Burn Severity from UAV-Derived Metrics of a Burned Boreal Forest in NWT, Canada